 Tuesday morning we ride out the East side of the canyon.
 This way is steep and rocky too.
 At least there’s no hairpin though.
 The ride takes us north along the canyon.
 We have lunch at a canyon overlook spot.
 The view reminds me of Moab.
 The rock isn’t sandstone though, so it probably took the water longer to carve this canyon.

 We gas up in Bruneau, then take a long, boring gravel road South toward the snow-topped mountains in Nevada.
 A few clusters of cows keep us on our toes.
 Sometimes they stare, sometimes walk across the road, and sometimes run.
-Pronghorn antelope pass by as well, the fastest land mammal in the Western Hemisphere.
+Pronghorn antelope pass by as well, the fastest land animal in the world.

 After Murphys Hot Springs we take a break by the East Fork of the Jarbidge River, fifteen miles north of Jarbidge.
 We’re a week early for their tourist season – the store is closed and Jase needs to turn the water heater on in our room.
 Ron, an 87 year old at the bar/restaurant, shows us some photos of him and his Model A Ford by the plowed snow on the road to Charleston in June.
 Even standing on the running boards, the snow is higher than his outstretched arm.
 Normally they don’t plow it, but there was a project that needed the road that year.
 Now the road is only open July-October, depending on conditions.
 A couple rounds of cards after dinner and I’m ready for bed.